tmux-plugins/tmux-resurrect/README.md

 It even (optionally) [restores vim and neovim sessions](#restoring-vim-and-neovim-sessions)!

-If you want continuous saving of tmux env, check out [tmux-resurrect-auto](https://github.com/tmux-plugins/tmux-resurrect-auto) plugin.
+Continuous saving of tmux env is also possible with [tmux-resurrect-auto](https://github.com/tmux-plugins/tmux-resurrect-auto) plugin.